Phrom Phiram district: Geography

 Neighboring districts are (from the east clockwise), Wat Bot, Mueang Phitsanulok, and Bang Rakam of Phitsanulok Province; Kong Krailat, Mueang Sukhothai, Si Samrong, and Sawankhalok of Sukhothai province: and Phichai of Uttaradit province.

 Phrom Phiram lies within the Nan Basin, which is part of the Chao Phraya Watershed.
 The important water resource is the Nan River.
 The Khwae Noi River flows into the Nan within Phrom Phiram.

 Administration

+Provincial government

-The district is divided into 12 sub-districts (tambons), which are further subdivided into 119 villages (mubans).
-There are two townships (thesaban tambons): Phrom Phiram covers parts of tambon Phrom Phiram and Wong Khong covers parts of tambons Wong Khong and Matong.
-There are a further 12 tambon administrative organizations TAO).
+The district is divided into twelve subdistricts (tambons), which are further subdivided into 123 villages (mubans), as of 2025: 82,667 people of 34,120 families.